jarrodtaylor/jarrodtaylor/README.md

 -------------------------
 I’ve been lucky to work with some very talented people over the years at all kinds of agencies, startups, local shops, and big tech companies.
-We’ve built some great digital products and services that thousands of business and millions of consumers all around the world use every day.
+We’ve built some great digital products and services that thousands of businesses and millions of consumers all around the world use every day.

 ### 🗓️ 2013-2024